-1. Introduction 2 2.
-Description of Nunavut Context 3 2.1 Demographics and geography 3 2.2 Key housing metrics 3 3.
-Description of the Nunavut Housing Corporation 5 4.
-Description of the Blueprint 6 4.1 Consultations 6 4.2 Liveable and inclusive communities - Funding Principle 6(d) 6 5.
-Nunavut's Plan for Reducing Core Housing Need 7 5.1 Building New Public Housing and Increase Housing Supply 7 5.2 Increasing Capacity to Protect and Renew Existing Social Housing Assets 10 5.3 People, Communities and Partnership Development 5.4 Canada Housing Benefit 15 6.
-Action Plan Targets and Outcomes 16 6.1 Targets and outcomes expected results overall 16 6.2 Expected number of households by NHS initiative 16 6.3 Planned cost-matching 6.4 Planned funding and indicator for targets
+1. In troduction 2.
+De escription of Nunavut Context 2.1 Demographics and geography Lir Key housing metrics busing shortage mited private market cial housing pportive housing 3.
+De escription of the Nunavut Housing Corporation 4.1 Consultations 4.2 Liveable and inclusive communities - Funding Principle 6(d) 6.
+'N 1.
+2. 3.
+Building new social housing and increasing the housing supply All Lo All Building New Public Housing and Increase Housing Supply 6.2 Increasing Capacity to Protect and Renew Existing Social Housing Assetsould remediation 6.3 Co People, Communities and Partnership Development ommunity engagement entifying and meeting the needs of Nunavummiut 6.4 Canada Housing Benefit 7.
+A ction Plan Targets and Outcomes 7.1 Targets and outcomes expected results overall : 7.2 Expected number of households by NHS initiative : 7.3 Plan Cost-matching 7.4 P Planned funding and indicator for targets 7.5 T Targets number of new projects and large repair and renewal project that are projected to be compared to the c to achieve